chapel-lang/chapel/doc/rst/language/spec/statements.rst

 The syntax is:

 .. code-block:: syntax

    defer-statement:
      `defer' statement

-At a given place where control flow exits a block, the compiler will add cleanup actions for in-scope ``defer`` statements that have executed and for local variables that have been initialized in that block.
+At each place where control flow exits a block, the compiler will add cleanup actions for the in-scope ``defer`` statements that have executed and for the local variables that have been initialized in that block.

 The cleanup action for a ``defer`` statement is to run its body.
 The cleanup action for a variable is to run its deinitializer.
 See